pydanny/django-party-pack/docs/conventions.rst

 1. It takes your repo and makes it look awesome.
 2. It puts all the Python docs into one place for good searching.
 3. It plays nice with git, hg, and svn.
+Wikis generally are through the web.
+4. You can accept pull requests on docs.
+This way you can edit/reject bad documentation.
-4. Makes your project and work much more visible.
+6. Makes your project and work much more visible.
-5. The lead maintainer, Eric Holscher, is incredibly supportive and has both PSF and Revsys support.
+7. The lead maintainer, Eric Holscher, is incredibly supportive and has both PSF and Revsys support.

 Code Bits
 ~~~~~~~~~~